When? November 16 2017

 Not everyone in Paris is a fan.
 In fact, the light, fruity wine is as divisive in France as football or politics.
-But what’s certain is that the night of Thursday 15th November will be given over, in many places, to committed (and raucous) testing of this year’s vintage – and Time Out Paris will show you where to partake.
+But what’s certain is that the night of Thursday November 16 2017 will be given over, in many places, to committed (and raucous) testing of this year’s vintage – and Time Out Paris will show you where to partake.

-Where to celebrate Beaujolais nouveau
+Where to celebrate Beaujolais Nouveau in Paris

 Staying faithful to organic wines, there’ll be several on offer: Beaujolais, Karim Vionnet, Julien Merle, Isabelle et Bruno Perraud, Côtes-du-rhône, Marcel Richaud muscadet and Muskadig Breizh.
 And to accompany this beautiful selection: sausage galette and oysters from Normandy.
 Things kick off at 6pm and continue until midnight.

 Inaro are going against the grain and celebrating beaujolais vieillot (beaujolais wine from several years back).
 This year Roland Pignard is showcasing a 2012 Mognon by the magnum, as well as vintages from 2013.
 The event will continue for several days from November 17 – or until stocks run out!

 Slake your thirst for good wine with quality local vintages in a blue-collar bar with no time for pretentious oenophiles.

 Expect guitars and accordions at La Cave de l’Insolite on November 17, plus a menu specially designed for the occasion – and of course, plenty of beaujolais nouveau.